Rajya Sabha adjourned till 12 noon amid Opposition uproar over Manipur issue | Headlines

 Rajya Sabha adjourned till 12 noon amid Opposition uproar over Manipur issue

-The Rajya Sabha was adjourned till 12 noon on Monday with the Opposition parties creating ruckus on the ethnic violence in Manipur seeking Prime Minister Narendra Modi's statement followed by suspension of business to hold detailed discussion on the issue.
+Rajya Sabha was adjourned till 12 noon on Tuesday with the Opposition parties continuing to press for their demand for a discussion on ethnic violence in Manipur by suspending other business of the day and a statement by Prime Minister Narendra Modi

 - Country: